When Legends Rise: Background

 As early as 2015, frontman Sully Erna spoke of his desire to create a new sound for Godsmack in their next album.
 He expressed his desire to change how the band had been lumped into the heavy metal genre, and desired to branch out into a more hard rock sound.
 He later described the album in 2017 as a "reinvention" for the band, as a "new chapter" juxtaposed against older albums, of which he described as "vintage classic Godsmack".
 The band worked with music producer Erik Ron for the album in an effort to help the band approach the album from a new direction.
 Erna described the album:

 It was just about evolving as a songwriter.
 I wanted to stretch my wings even further, to use all of the experiences I've had writing different types of music over the years and apply that to finding a way to introduce a newer, fresher, more mature sound, while still maintaining the power of Godsmack."

 The first song recorded for the album with Ron was its first single "Bulletproof"; the band was so happy with the result that they worked with Ron on a second track, "Take It to the Edge".
 The production by Ron convinced the band to work with him on the entire album.
 Erna also produced.

-With a runtime of 38 minutes and 16 seconds, it is the band's shortest studio album.